 Cotyledon orbiculata var. flanaganii (Schönl. & Baker f.)
 Toelken

-Cotyledon orbiculata var. flanaganii is an erect, succulent shrub up to 34 inches (75 cm) tall.
-The leaves are spirally arranged, powdery gray-green and up to 6 inches (15 cm) long.
-The bell-shaped, orange to orange-red flowers are small, up to 1.2 inches (3 cm) long and droop from the top of up to 9 inches (22.5 cm) tall stalk during summer.
+Cotyledon orbiculata var. flanaganii is a succulent shrub with spreading branches and spirally arranged powdery green to gray leaves.
+It grows up to 34 inches (75 cm) tall.
+Branches are rigid and somewhat woody with pale bark and up to 0.4 inches (1 cm) in diameter.
+Leaves are arranged in whorls of 3, up to 3.6 inches (9 cm) long, and about 0.3 inches (0.8 cm) in diameter.
+Flowers are bell-shaped, orange to orange-red, up to 1.2 inches (3 cm) long, and droop from the top of up to 9 inches (22.5 cm) tall stalk during summer.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).